developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-developer.md

 You can develop client applications in Python that use that use [Arrow Flight](/dremio-cloud/developer/arrow-flight/) and connect to Dremio's Arrow Flight server endpoint.
 For help getting started, try out the sample application.

-## Sample Python Arrow Flight Client Application[​](#sample-python-arrow-flight-client-application "Direct link to Sample Python Arrow Flight Client Application")
+## Sample Python Arrow Flight Client Application

 This lightweight sample Python client application connects to the Dremio Arrow Flight server endpoint.
 You can use token-based credentials for authentication.
 Any datasets in Dremio that are accessible by the provided Dremio user can be queried.
 You can change settings in a `.yaml` configuration file before running the client.